westarete/artfully_app/README.md

 Before running this, you must have setup and configured a MySQL database.
 If you databae is on Amazon's RDS, you'll have to enable that plugin on Heroku by running

     heroku addons:add amazon_rds

+Then log in to your Heroku account and configure the Amazon RDS plugin with the proper connection string

 Otherwise, make sure you have edited, committed, and pushed your database.yml file